bids-standard/bids-matlab/CONTRIBUTING.md

 #### 3. Make the changes you've discussed

 Try to keep the changes focused.
 If you submit a large amount of work in all in one go it will be much more work for whomever is reviewing your pull request.
 Please detail the changes you are attempting to make.

 #### 4. Submit a [pull request](https://help.github.com/articles/about-pull-requests/)

 Please keep the title of your pull request short but informative.

 It is important that your pull-request should target the development branch (`dev`) of the BIDS-matlab parent repository: this is because we aim to keep the stable version of the toolbox in the `main` branch and the latest version in the `dev` branch.

 <!-- It will appear in the [changelog](src/CHANGES.md). -->

 Use one of the following prefixes in the title of your pull request:

 - `[ENH]` - enhancement of the software that adds a new feature or support for a new data type
 - `[FIX]` - fix of a bug or documentation error
--   `[INFRA]` - changes to the infrastructure automating the project release (for example, building HTML docs)
+- `[INFRA]` - changes to the infrastructure automating the project release (for example, testing in continuous integration, building HTML docs)
 - `[MISC]` - everything else including changes to the file listing contributors

 If you are opening a pull request to obtain early feedback, but the changes are not ready to be merged (also known as a "work in progress" pull request, sometimes abbreviated by `WIP`), please use a
 [draft pull request](https://github.blog/2019-02-14-introducing-draft-pull-requests/).

 A member of the BIDS-matlab team will review your changes to confirm that they can be merged into the main codebase.

 A [review](https://help.github.com/articles/about-pull-request-reviews/) will
 usually consist of a few questions to help clarify the work you've done.
 Keep an eye on your GitHub notifications and be prepared to join in that conversation.

 You can update your [fork](https://help.github.com/articles/about-forks/) of BIDS-matlab and the pull request will automatically update with those commits.
 You don't need to submit a new pull request when you make a change in response to a review.

 GitHub has a [nice introduction](https://help.github.com/articles/github-flow/) to the pull request workflow, but please [get in touch](#get-in-touch) if you